mehtavishwa30/intro-to-sway/README.md

 }
 ```

-For this contract, here is what needs to be imported:
+Learn more about libraries in Sway [here](https://fuellabs.github.io/sway/v0.33.1/book/sway-program-types/libraries.html)!
+For your contract, let's import the following libraries:

 ```rust
 use std::{